toptensoftware/CantabileTranslations/readme.md

 ## Switching Languages

 Cantabile doesn't provide a setting for which language to use.
 Rather it uses the language selected in the operating system.
-To switch languages you need to close Cantabile, change the language in the operating system, restart Cantabile.
+To switch languages you need to close Cantabile, change the language in the operating system and restart Cantabile.

+## Notes for Translators

+If you're interested in contributing to a translation, [see here](readme-translators.md)